imlokesha/imlokesha/README.md

-# Hi there, I'm Lokesha 👋
+# Hi there, I'm Lokesh 👋

 Welcome to my GitHub profile!
 I'm passionate about ML and love to explore new technologies.
 Here's a little bit about me: